 A Answers (4)

-Mehmet Oz, MD, Cardiology, answeredWine and beer in moderation can actually be good for your health.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredWine and beer in moderation can actually be good for your health.
 In this video, Dr. Oz reveals how much alcohol you should drink a day.

 Intermountain Healthcare answeredAlcohol is in wine, beer, and liquor such as whiskey, vodka, and rum.
 Alcohol gives you calories but no nutrition.
 Drinking too much alcohol can cause health problems like liver disease and high blood pressure.
 It can also lead to weight gain.
 If you do drink alcohol, don't have more than 1 or 2 drinks a day.
 This amount can be healthy for most people.